jhanvi-sharma/DecodeLabs-Internship/Project4-Student-Registration-Form/README.md

 * One special character
 ### Confirm Password
 * Must match the entered password

-## Dark Mode:
-The application includes a Dark Mode feature.
-* Toggle between Light Mode and Dark Mode
-* Theme preference is stored using Local Storage
-* Theme remains saved even after refreshing the page

-## Responsive Design:
-The form is fully responsive and adapts to:
-* Desktop Screens
-* Tablets
-* Mobile Devices
-Media Queries are used to optimize layout and usability on smaller screens.

 ## Learning Outcomes:
 Through this project, the following concepts were practiced: